drupalprojects/views_bulk_operations/README.txt

 Creating custom actions
 -----------------------

-Example that covers all possibilities available in modules/views_bulk_operatios_example/.
+Example that covers different possibilities is available in modules/views_bulk_operatios_example/.

 In a module, create an action plugin (check the example module